domenico-somma/Papillon/docs/manual.rst

-Papillon is a python alternative to cummeRbund to read and plot Galaxy RNA-seq data.
+Papillon is a python alternative to cummeRbund to read and plot cuffdiff/Galaxy RNA-seq data.

 To start